What Is Group Therapy for Addiction?

 What To Expect During Group Therapy For Addiction Treatment

 Now that you know how beneficial group counseling can be, here’s what you can expect during a group therapy for addiction session.
-Typically, group counseling sessions have anywhere from 3 to 12 members depending on the setting where sessions take place.
+Typically, group counseling sessions have anywhere from 3 to 12 members depending on where the sessions occur.
 Most groups meet once or twice a month for 1 to 2 hours but can also meet more often as needed.

 - Room Setup: Usually, group counseling meetings occur in a room where the chairs are arranged in a small circle.
-The circle shape may seem intimidating at first, but this setup helps individuals connect.
+The circle shape may initially seem intimidating, but this setup helps individuals connect.
 For larger groups, the chairs may be in rows facing a platform.

 - Introducing Yourself: Sessions typically begin with members of the group introducing themselves.
 You don’t have to share your entire story during this time.
 Simply state your name and why you’re attending the group session.

 - Group Discussion: This is where the magic happens.
 Typically, the therapist decides if the meeting will be more focused on dialogue or education.
 If the meeting is more dialogue-based, be prepared to share.
 Being nervous is understandable, but everyone in the group has similar struggles and is working toward similar goals.
 Just share your story, worries, concerns, fears, hopes, and feelings.
 This is a safe space.

 - Learning Aids: During the session, the therapist may use various materials to help you apply what you’re learning.
 These techniques include visual aids, written projects, audio files, role-playing, and homework.